 Enables or disables the Advanced Power Management (APM) support in the BIOS.
-The options are Enabled and Disabled.
-The default is Enabled.
+The options are:

 Power Management will only work with APM-capable operating systems to manage power consumption in your system.
 If Advanced Power Management is set to Disabled, none of the fields in the Advanced Power Management subscreen are displayed.